HONG KONG,

 one might think those SOEs could merely move to more opaque forms of tunneling

-after a peers
+after a peers' punishment, and

 hence eliminating the sobering effect of punishment on the unpunished.